astampoulis/website-source/content/index.md

 I am a software engineer and programming languages researcher living in New York City.
 I work at [Originate NYC](http://www.originate.com/), and was previously at [MIT](http://plv.csail.mit.edu/) and at [Yale](http://cpsc.yale.edu/).
 You can find some of the things that I've worked on below, or read new posts to this site as [a blog](/blog).
 Feel free to [drop me a line](mailto:antonis DOT stampoulis AT gmail DOT com)!

 <div style="clear: both;"></div>

 ## Research

-* [The Makam metalanguage](/makam), meant for prototyping and experimenting with new programming language ideas, and as an educational tool for teaching different aspects of programming languages (type systems, compilation, etc.).
+* [Makam](/makam), a meta-language meant for prototyping and experimenting with new programming language ideas, and as an educational tool for teaching programming language concepts like type systems, compilation, etc.
 I started building Makam during my post-doc at MIT and I continue to work on it during my [20% time at Originate](http://www.originate.com/stories/20-percent-time-done-right).